NiklasTheHaller/SWARC-Project/documentation.md

 - A user uploads an image with an average internet connection.
 The post should be available within 2-4 seconds.

 Goal – Functionality - Security
-- A user creates an account, their user data is encrypted before being sent to the server and should not be accessed/decrypted by an outside attacker.
+- A user creates an account, their user data is encrypted using at least AES 256bit encryption before being sent to the server and should not be accessed/decrypted by an outside attacker.

 Goal – Maintainability - Changeability
 - When there is an update to the third party Pixlr app.
 Developers must implement and update PictureIt within 3 hours.